Blog

 Beneath the Surface: How Attachment Styles Shape Addiction

 Growing up children go through crucial developmental stages that shape who they are, how they build relationships with others, and their world view.
-It's crucial to have loving and supportive parents and loved ones in these stages.
+It can be helpful to have loving and supportive parents and loved ones in these stages.
 The ones closest to the child, usually parents, play an important role in a child's early life.
 How they act toward their child can influence their emotional and behavioural responses, or what is known as their attachment style.

 Attachment styles come from the child's relationship with their parents or people closest to them.
 It is important to form early positive emotional bonds for the child by supporting their needs, accurately responding to them, providing positive attention (i.e., responding with warmth and interest), and reciprocating their emotions (i.e., when they smile you smile back).